-Garibaldi gives Zack Allen a task: follow Ashan and find out what he’s up to.
+Garibaldi gives Zack Allan a task: follow Ashan and find out what he's up to.

 Vir is getting drunk some more when Londo shows up and asks what's wrong.
 Centauri Prime has decided that Londo's position has grown to the point that someone more important should be his aid, and so they are replacing Vir.
 Vir doesn't want to go home, because his family didn't want here there.
 He then gets up and leaves.
 Londo is about to follow, but suddenly notices a group of women with a doll of himself.

 After emerging from his lesson, Sheridan describes his lesson to Ivanova as, "Beauty... in the dark."